The Housing Market in Metro Vancouver Showed a Small Sign of Cool Down:

 - The sales-to-active-listings ratio in May 2021 is 38.9%, the market remains as a seller’s market for all housing types.
 A recap::

 - A ratio below 12% typically indicates that the market is a buyer’s market.

 - A consistent trend of ratio above 20% indicates that the market is a seller’s market.

-- March’s sales-to-active listings ratio for different home types:
+- May’s sales-to-active listings ratio for different home types:

 - Detached homes: 29.8%